 These meetings occur the second Saturday of each month, 9 a.m to 11 a.m.
 They are sponsored by the Anacostia Coordinating Council, East of the River Clergy Police Partnership, and Far Southeast Family Strengthening Collaborative.
 Ward 8 houses of worship are requested to send representatives to all meetings.
-The schedule for upcoming 2017 meetings is:
+The schedule for upcoming 2018 meetings is under development.

 IMPORTANT TOPICS FOR YOUR CONSIDERATION

 DC Water and Sewer Authority Water Bill Crisis in DC Metro Area for Residents and Faith-Based Institutions

 I am writing with another update on our efforts as your physical support and attendance will be needed in the coming weeks.
 Please read this in its entirety.

 First, there is another installment schedule to air on Channel 4 this evening at 6:45, this time focusing on the burden on District residents and expert commentary from a Brookings Institute researcher who stated years ago that this effort is ill conceived.
 I encourage you to view it this evening, record the newscast or view it on the NBC 4 website after it airs.
 The media coverage of the DC Water situation is forcing action on a number of fronts, which is where your help is being requested –

 - The board of DC Water is meeting on Tuesday, Nov.
 14 at 9 a.m. to specifically discuss possible resolutions to the situation.
 While this is a step in the right direction, I (personally) am not viewing this as a completely definitive sign that they are actually serious since they refused to actually take action in February; and